habnabit/pycon2014/outline.rst

   - okay, but what about parsing something more complicated?
   - case study: SOCKS5

-    - (I'm a little unsure about including SOCKS5 just because it's not something that users would extend, though it is something someone would write code to do)
     - SOCKS5 isn't that complicated; there's a couple of branch points but nothing too bad.
     - a lot of it can be done in the grammar